Wins for Workers: Legislation and Policy We Helped Get Passed

 For the first time, the federal government is negotiating for lower drug prices for seniors on Medicare thanks to the Inflation Reduction Act of 2022 (IRA).
 Other benefits of the law include inflation caps for Medicare prescription drugs, improvements to prescription benefits, and a cap of $35 for insulin.
 The law also prevented a premium spike for Affordable Care Act enrollees.[8]

 An executive order set out standards for strengthening domestic manufacturing requirements for federally-funded projects, which benefits many USW workplaces in the supply chain.
 It also created a Made in America office to support the work and scrutinize requests to bypass the rules.[9]
 A subsequent law made the office permanent so that it can’t be eliminated in the future.
-A series of additional recent laws, from the IIJA to the IRA, have also strongly prioritized using domestically-made products for the projects being funded.
+A series of additional recent laws, from the IIJA to the IRA, are strongly prioritizing using domestically-made products for the projects being funded.
+The IRA is also sparking investment in many USW facilities that will help them remain competitive for the future.
+Manufacturing employment is growing as a result of these efforts, gaining nearly 800,000 jobs since the start of 2021.[10]

 Inflation and supply chain solutions.